UA-112830647-1

 What if I am very sick in the mountain?

-Our guides are 24 hours available for the services during the trek.
-They are trained to use first aid kit and have knowledge to use Oxy meter.
-They are very much aware that higher the altitude the oxygen level gets lesser so to get updated on the oxygen level of our client and to know whether they are fit enough or needs extra precautions to continue.
-Guides carry local sim cards both Nepal Telecom and NCell in order to update whereabouts and situation of our every client.
+Our guides are 24 hours available for services during the trek.
+They are trained to use first aid kits and have the knowledge to use an Oxy meter.
+They are very much aware that the higher the altitude the oxygen level gets lesser so to get updated on the oxygen level of our client and to know whether they are fit enough or need extra precautions to continue.
+Guides carry local sim cards for both Nepal Telecom and Ncell in order to update the whereabouts and situation of our every client.

 Start Date End Date Price in USD Availability Booking Note